Researching-Cloud-Tools/Boto3-and-AWS-S3/README.md

 - if in doubt follow [this tutorial](https://realpython.com/python-boto3-aws-s3/)
 - [Naming Convention for better use of S3](https://aws.amazon.com/blogs/aws/amazon-s3-performance-tips-tricks-seattle-hiring-event/)

+### Keywords:

+- `Object`: An object is a file and any metadata that describes that file.
+- `Object Key`: aka key name helps to uniquely identify the object in an Amazon S3 bucket.

 ## Boto3

 - Boto3 calls the AWS APIs on our behalf and that's how it works at its core.